European Union Emissions Trading System

-The European Union Emissions Trading System (EU ETS) is a "cap and trade" scheme where a limit is placed on the right to emit specified pollutants over an area and companies can trade emission rights within that area.
-It covers around 45% of the EUs greenhouse gas emissions.
+The European Union Emissions Trading System (EU ETS) is a carbon emission trading scheme (or cap and trade scheme) that began in 2005 and is intended to lower greenhouse gas emissions in the EU.
+Cap and trade schemes limit emissions of specified pollutants over an area and allow companies to trade emissions rights within that area.
+The ETS covers around 45% of the EU's greenhouse gas emissions.